 Speaking of expensive cars, I sat in a few less in 2019 thanks to the fact that Mercedes-Benz and BMW didn’t show up this year.
 When I first discovered this, my brain spiraled.
 Why weren’t they here?
 Is this how Germany is telling us they want to wage war?
 These questions developed for a time, then I decided to investigate the real reason I was being robbed of luxurious experiences.

 Okay, so, why didn’t they show up?

-After checking some sources, I can deduce that Mercedes-Benz and BMW weren’t at the Chicago Auto Show because they may be questioning the benefits.
-Neither brand showed up in Detroit, and it seems that several brands are genuinely questioning whether they should seek new ways of promotion without the competition of other brands’ reveals and displays.
+After checking some sources, I can conclude that Mercedes-Benz and BMW weren’t at the Chicago Auto Show because they may be questioning the benefits.
+Neither brand showed up in Detroit, and it seems that several brands are wondering whether they should seek new means of promotion without the competition of other brands’ reveals and displays.